-5 Written Questions
+5 Written questions

-5 Matching Questions
+5 Matching questions

-- balance of trade
+- triangular trade

 - e the mixing of cultures, ideas, and peoples that has changed the American nation.
 The United States, with its history of immigration, has often been called a melting pot.

 - Charges that people put on another person that they didnt actually commit because they are mad at you

-5 True/False Questions
+5 True/False questions

 John Peter Zenger → Journalist who questioned the policies of the governor of New York in the 1700's.
 He was jailed; he sued, and this court case was the basis for our freedom of speech and press.
 He was found not guilty.